gipplab/LaCASt-Artifact/README.md

 Since reproducing all results may require some time, we first explain how to set up a smaller test set.

 1. Make sure you updated `lacast.config.yaml` according to your CAS installation.
 2. Update the file `config/symbolic_tests.properties` as you like.
-Specifically, change the `subset_tests` values to a smaller range, for example `subset_tests=1,100` to test lines 1-100.
+This file defines the symbolic test setup.
+The file contains several comments (lines with leading `#` symbols) which explains what each setting does.
+In particular, change the `subset_tests` values (should be in the last line of the file) to a smaller range, for example `subset_tests=1,100` to test lines 1-100.
+Note that the first 11 lines of the file are comments and ignored by a parser (i.e., the `#subset_tests` in line 11 has no effect!).
 For reference, the `config/together-lines-orig.txt` shows the lines for each DLMF chapter.
-You may want to change the output directory at the end of the file, too.
+If you want to calculate an entire chapter, copy the lines from there.
+3. You may want to change the output directory at the end of the properties file too: `output=...`.
+Please make sure you create the directory manually!
+The scripts only create the standard directories, such as `MathematicaSymbolic` but no custom paths.
+The entry `missing_macros_output` generates a file that simply contains a list of semantic LaTeX macros that causes a test case to fail.
+This additional file helps us to improve LaCASt further by implementing new translation rules for the macros that have the highest impact on the results.
+While this file is most likely not useful from a user perspective, setting a valid output path is mandatory in order to run our symbolic evaluations.
-3. Run `./lacast-eval-symbolic.sh --maple` or `./lacast-eval-symbolic.sh --mathematica` to trigger our symbolic evaluation pipeline.
+4. Run `./lacast-eval-symbolic.sh --maple` or `./lacast-eval-symbolic.sh --mathematica` to trigger our symbolic evaluation pipeline.
+If you run into a `NoSuchFileException` the output path was not properly created.
+Update the `output` setting in the properties file or create the directory manually to avoid this error.
-4. Inspect the results generated (the location was specified in the config file at `output=`).
+5. Inspect the results generated (the location was specified in the config file at `output=`).
 By default, it should be in `./dlmf/results-generated/test-symbolic.txt`.
 If you used Mathematica, the output should be identical to the first 100 cases in `dlmf/results-original/MathematicaSymbolic/01-AL-symmbolic.txt`.

-For reproducing our results on DLMF chapters or even the entire DLMF, you can use the manual method outlined above or use a particular script that does the updating for you: `./scripts/symbolic-evaluator.sh`.
+For reproducing our results on DLMF chapters or even the entire DLMF, you can use this manual method outlined above or use a particular script that updates the properties file for you: `./scripts/symbolic-evaluator.sh`.
 Be advised that this may take a long time to complete depending on the timeout threshold specified in the config file.

-1. The following script is defined by the `config/symbolic_tests-base.properties` file, which overwrites and updates the `symbolic_tests.properties` file mentioned above.
-If you want to change the test setup, change the file with the `-base` suffix!
+1. The following script is using the `config/symbolic_tests-base.properties` file, which overwrites and updates the `symbolic_tests.properties` file mentioned above for every chapter of the DLMF.
+If you want to change the test setup (as described above), change the file with the `-base` suffix rather than `symbolic_tests.properties`!
 2. You do not need to specify `output`, `missing_macro_output`, and the `subset_tests` range in the file with the `-base` suffix.
-This will be updated automatically by the script.
+This will be updated automatically by the script and is set to `./dlmf/results-generated/<CAS>Symbolic/` where `<CAS>` is the CAS you selected (i.e., Maple or Mathematica).
 3. The output path and range are defined with the `together-lines.txt` file.
 For example, if you want to reproduce the results for Mathematica Chapter 4 and 8 of the DLMF, the file only contains the following two lines:
     ```
     04-EF: 1462,1991
     08-IG: 2445,2718
     ```
-    The `together-lines-orig.txt` contains all chapters and limits.
+    The `together-lines-orig.txt` contains all chapters and limits for reference.
 Simply copy the lines from here.

 4. Run the script either with `--maple` for Maple or `--mathematica` for Mathematica
     ```
     $ ./scripts/symbolic-evaluator.sh --mathematica
     ```
 5. Inspect the results.
-In the case of Chapter 4 and Mathematica for the CAS, the result is in `dlmf/results-generated/MathematicaSymbolic/04-EF-symbolic.txt`, and the file should be identical (up to version differences if you used a different Mathematica version) with our reference in `dlmf/results-original/MathematicaSymbolic/04-EF-symbolic.txt`
+In the case of Chapter 4 and Mathematica for the CAS, the result is in `dlmf/results-generated/MathematicaSymbolic/04-EF-symbolic.txt`, and the file should be identical (up to minor differences explained earlier) with our reference in `dlmf/results-original/MathematicaSymbolic/04-EF-symbolic.txt`
 The script in step 4 will return a short overview of the processed chapters.
 If everything went smoothly, all chapters listed in the end show a 0.
 This 0 is the exit code of `java`.
 If anything goes wrong, the exit code is not 0.
 In this case, the output file for that chapter was not generated.
 If everything finished successfully, you see:
     ```
     The following lists the exit codes of the performed symbolic evaluations.